African American–Jewish relations: Antisemitism among African Americans

-In 1935, during the Great Depression, the Black activist Sufi Abdul Hamid led boycotts against certain Harlem merchants and establishments (most of them were owned by Jewish proprietors) which he claimed discriminated against Blacks.
-In response to these activities, some Jews accused him of fomenting antisemitism.
+In 1935, during the Great Depression, the Black activist Sufi Abdul Hamid led boycotts against certain Harlem merchants and establishments which he claimed discriminated against Black people.
+Many of them were owned by Jewish proprietors, but others were owned by Greeks and Italians.
+In response to these activities, The Wisconsin Jewish Chronicle accused him of fomenting African American–Jewish "disturbances" in Harlem.
+He argued that he merely targeted shops that refused to hire Black workers, and he was acquitted of charges of trying to drive out Jewish shopkeepers and of maligning Jews.